Mrs. A. Clarke – Class Teacher

 Reading books are changed every Monday and Friday, therefore your child will bring a different reading book home on these days (if reading form has been signed and returned to school).
 Please read with your child for a short period each night encouraging them to sound out unfamiliar words and read with fluency and expression.
 Please make a comment in your child’s reading record and return this with the reading book on the days stated.
 If the reading record is not signed the book will not be changed.
 There is a £3 charge for any lost or damaged reading books.

-Spellings will be sent out every Monday for the children to be tested on the Friday.
+Spellings will be sent out every Monday for the children to be tested on Friday.
 Please keep these at home during the week and practice with your child every night encouraging them to look, cover, say, write and check.
 You can even extend and challenge your child by getting them to write each spelling in a sentence.

 Maths homework will also be sent out on a Monday and will be expected to be completed and returned on Fridays.

 Children are encouraged to bring water to drink in the classroom.
-Your child can bring a bottle of water (only) into the classroom each day, these can then be refilled throughout the day at the water dispenses.
+Your child can bring a bottle of water (only) into the classroom each day, these can then be refilled throughout the day at the water dispensers.

 If your child needs an inhaler, could you please send it in with a name label and instructions on when to take it.
 All parents must sign a medical consent form in the main Reception to authorise any medicines to be administered by staff.

 We are looking forward to working with you and your child this year.
-Any questions please do not hesitate to come in and see Mrs Clarke.
+Any questions please do not hesitate to come in and see Mrs. Clarke.

-Whats happened this week?
+What has happened this week?